United Wa State Army: Other operations

 Wei Hsueh-kang founded the Hong Pang Group in 1998 with revenues from the drug trade after taking advantage of the privileges offered in the cease-fire deal by Khin Nyunt.
 Its position in the country's economy, not just the Wa State, is reflected by the multitude of businesses it owns and controls in construction, agriculture, gems and minerals, petroleum, electronics and communications, distilleries and department stores.
 Hong Pang Group is based at Pangkham with offices also in Yangon, Mandalay, Lashio, Tachilek and Mawlamyine and minor bases in Sankang and Khailong.
 UWSA also operated its own bank in the past.

 Ho Chun Ting (also known as Aik Haw and Hsiao Haw), the son-in-law of Bao Youxiang, is the principal owner and managing director of Yangon Airways and chairman of Tetkham Co Ltd that runs a chain of hotels.
 Close to Khin Nyunt and several other generals in the junta, he was also involved in gems auctions and several large construction projects with the Yangon City Development Council.
 He was reported to have fled to Pangkham following the arrest of his known associates in a drug-related offence in January 2009.
 Aik Haw was included in the Specially Designated Nationals and Blocked Persons List published by the US Treasury's Office of Foreign Assets Control on 25 November 2008.

-Former Thai Premier Thaksin Shinawatra and the Thai military have a long-standing business relationship with the UWSA.
+Despite publicly declaring neutrality, the UWSA allegedly supplies weapons (with the exception of MANPADS) to anti-Junta groups such as the Three Brotherhood Alliance.

 Relationship with China

 UWSA has benefited from long-standing political and military ties to China, and has a close relationship with China's security agencies.
-Most significantly, this provides China leverage inside Burma's peace process allowing it to push other issues like the Sino-Myanmar pipelines.
-Beijing's official delegate is only one layer of its approach to diplomacy with not just the central government but also the various ethnic armies along the China–Myanmar border China's involvement in the UWSA's peace process aims to create stability for its multiple large infrastructure investments and keep its natural resource trade across the border protected.
+Most significantly, this provides China leverage inside Burma allowing it to push other issues like the Sino-Myanmar pipelines.
+Beijing's official delegate is only one layer of its approach to diplomacy with not just the central government but also the various ethnic armies along the China–Myanmar border.
+China's involvement in the UWSA's peace process aims to create stability for its multiple large infrastructure investments and keep its natural resource trade across the border protected.

-The Chinese government uses former CPB forces like UWSA as proxies within Burma, and works to ensure the drugs they produce are not smuggled into the China.
+The Chinese government uses former CPB forces like UWSA as proxies within Burma, and works to ensure the drugs they produce are not smuggled into China.
 Wa State has benefited from substantial Chinese tourism, turning Mong La into a Chinese tourist hub.
 China also helped the UWSA establish themselves as the de facto leaders of the FPNCC.
 The Chinese also supply military hardware, arms, and training to the UWSA.